Cicadidae: Life cycle

-Reproduction

 Newly emerged cicadas climb up trees and molt into their adult stage, now equipped with wings.
 Males call to attract females, producing the distinct noisy songs cicadas are known for.
 Females respond to males with a 'click' made by flicking their wings.
 Once a male has found a female partner, his call changes to indicate that they are a mating pair.

-Higher Classification
+Classification

 Cicadidae is one of two families within the superfamily Cicadoidea.
 This superfamily is in the suborder Auchenorrhyncha, containing cicadas, hoppers, and relatives, within the order Hemiptera, the true bugs.
-There are five subfamilies within Cicadidae: Cicadettinae, Cicadinae, Tettigomyiinae, Tibicininae, and Derotettiginae.
+There are five subfamilies within Cicadidae: Cicadettinae, Cicadinae, Derotettiginae, Tettigomyiinae and Tibicininae.